mskorsur/NodeStartProject/README.md

  and retrieved when they attempt to log in.
 For password encryption a module called password-hash has been used, so that only a hash print is saved in database and looked up for comparison when a user is logging in, instead of a plaintext password value.
-For now each new user has a default role of a basic member which grants him access to students data and allows him to post new students.If a guest tries to brute enter a /data or /send path, they're being redirected to the login page.Still need to figure outwhat other roles there should be and what rights should be granted to them, so that full scale role based access control can be implemented.
+For now each new user has a default role of a basic member which grants him access to students data and allows him to post new students.If a guest tries to brute enter a /data or /send path, they're being redirected to the login page.Still need to figure out what other roles should there be and what rights should be granted to them, so that full scale role based access control can be implemented.

  3)Views are now based on some basic Bootstrap templates to look more stylish and advanced.
 Handlebars remains the core